SlavikMIPT/opentfd/README.md

 # OpenTFD
-* Merges serial Telegram messages, if between them a pause of less than 30 seconds
+* Merges series of Telegram messages if there is a pause of less than 30 seconds between them
-* Integrated Google translator (just put /en in end of message to translate to english or /ru to translate to russian).
+* Integrated Google Translator (just put /en in the end of message to translate into English or /ru to translate into russian).
 Full list of supported languages you can see in supported_langs at opentfd.py

-You can find compiled versions on [releases](https://github.com/kotwizkiy/opentfd/releases)
+Compiled versions is on [releases of this repo](https://github.com/kotwizkiy/opentfd/releases)

 ### Scripts
 * opentfd.service - template of linux systemd service for 24/7 execution on VDS